-Bunnyvac, a vaccine against the bacterium Pasteurella multocida, was introduced to the US rabbit industry in May of 2013.
-The vaccine is licensed by the USDA for the prevention of Snuffles in healthy rabbits.
+Bunnyvac, a Pasteurella multocida vaccine against the respiratory disease in rabbits commonly known as Snuffles, was introduced to the US rabbit industry in May of 2013.
+This vaccine is licensed by the USDA for the prevention of Snuffles in healthy rabbits.

 It is also sometimes used off-label for the treatment of sick rabbits.

 In a show rabbit and fur rabbit herd, where I am tasked with safeguarding the integrity of my breed’s gene pool, including their innate immunity, vaccination will hinder the pursuit of that goal, since it can create the appearance of an adequate immune system, clouding my ability to make good genetic selection choices (reason #1 below).

-Using a Pasteurella multocida vaccine in a show herd will reduce the capability of the breeder to selectively breed for immunity to P. multocida.
+Using a Pasteurella multocida vaccine in a show herd will reduce the ability of the breeder to selectively breed for immunity to P. multocida.

 This is my biggest concern with the Bunnyvac vaccine.